SmartRider: Contactless payments

-In 2018, the WA government announced that was set aside in the State Budget to replace SmartRider with a new system.
+In 2018, the Government of Western Australia announced that was set aside in the state budget to replace SmartRider with a new system.
 The new system was anticipated to go live in 2021, with the government considering contactless payment and mobile payment integration.

-The 2021-22 State Budget also allocated to upgrade SmartRider as part of an overall system revamp, which will include the option for commuters to tag on and off the network using a credit card, debit card or mobile device – a key McGowan Government 2021 election commitment.
+The 2021-22 state budget also allocated to upgrade SmartRider as part of an overall system revamp.
+This revamp included the option for commuters to tag on and tag off using a credit card, debit card or mobile device.

 More than 4200 new SmartRider readers and add-value machines were installed in 2025.
-The new SmartRider readers have the ability to accept contactless Visa and Mastercard debit or credit cards, including those in a digital wallet.
+The new readers began accepting contactless Mastercard and Visa credit and debit cards, including those in digital wallets, on 8 December 2025.

-After several trials, contactless payments will become widely available from 8 December 2025.
-Commuters using this method will pay the cash fare rate.

 Fares

-The system is split into nine concentric zones, radiating out from the centre of Perth.
+The system was originally split into nine concentric zones, radiating out from the centre of Perth.
 Zone one extended 8 km from the centre of Perth, zones two and three consisted of bands 9 km wide, and the remaining zones consisted of bands 10 km wide.
-A two-zone fare cap was instituted by the McGowan government in 2021.
+In 2021, a two-zone fare cap was introduced by the McGowan government.
+In 2026, a "Go Anywhere" fare was introduced, thus abolishing the zone system.

-On 1 January 2026, a one-zone flat-fare structure will be introduced.